ZackLarsen/hmm/README.md

    * **Matrix B** (emission probabilities, P(wi|ti)), represents the probability, given a tag, that it will be associated with a given word.
 The MLE of the emission probability is P(wi|ti) = C(ti,wi) / C(ti).

 #### The  goal  of  HMM  decoding:
-   * Given an HMM lambda = (A,B), and a sequence of observations O, find the most probable sequence of states Q:
+   * Given an HMM λ = (A,B), and a sequence of observations O, find the most probable sequence of states Q:
      * <img src="https://render.githubusercontent.com/render/math?math=t_1^{n} = argmax P(t_1^{n}_ | w_1^{n})">
    * The way we would do this in the context of an HMM is to use Bayes' rule:
      * <img src="https://render.githubusercontent.com/render/math?math=t_1^{n} = argmax \frac{P(w_1^{n}_ | t_1^{n}_) P(t_1^n)}{ P(w_1^n)}">